Nanirudh/nanirudh.github.io/_pages/about.md

 ---
 {% include base_path %}

 Hi!
 I'm Anirudh.I'm currently pursuing MTech CSE  from IIT  Kanpur.I would be graduating in June'23.
-I'm currently working on my thesis **Representation Learning of Single cell Multiomics datasets** with [Prof.Hamim Zafar](https://hamimzafar.wixsite.com/home) and exploring  Linux kernel(6.1.4) in the course Linux Kernel Programming(CS614).
+I'm currently working on my thesis **Representation Learning of Single cell Multiomics datasets** with [Prof.Hamim Zafar](https://hamimzafar.wixsite.com/home) and Linux system programming.

 I worked as a Software engineer at **Salesforce**, Hyderabad for one year.I was part of the Application Security team.My interests lie in Distributed Systems, Operating Systems, Probabilistic ML and Generative Modelling.